 My home is surrounded by bridges, water and the bustle of ships passing by.
 It’s called the Noordereiland (Northern island) in the Nieuwe Maas river, connected by the Willemsbridge and Koninginnebridge.

 The name Noordereiland derived from Noorderhaven, now called Koningshaven.
 When they dug this harbour, the island was separated from the former island Feijenoord.
-This name should ring a bell with football lovers but the name is written as Feyenoord.
+This name should ring a bell with football lovers which is written as Feyenoord.